Forge Therapeutics scores $15 million in venture funding

 Forge Therapeutics has closed its first large round of financing, securing $15 million from MagnaSci Ventures, Evotec, and other investors.
-The tiny biotech firm, founded on technology developed in the labs of University of California, San Diego, chemist Seth Cohen, will use the proceeds to push forward its gram-negative antibiotics program.
+The tiny biotech firm, founded on technology developed in the labs of the University of California, San Diego, chemist Seth Cohen will use the proceeds to push forward its Gram-negative antibiotics program.

 Forge was the subject of a C&EN story in early 2016 about what it’s like to be a young biotech firm looking for financing and partnerships during the annual JPMorgan Healthcare meeting.
-At the time, the company was meeting with venture capitalists with the goal of raising its first round of funding to support development of metalloprotein inhibitors—in particular, compounds that block LpxC, a zinc-containing enzyme found in bacteria.
+At the time, the company had a goal of raising its first round of funding to support development of metalloprotein inhibitors—in particular, compounds that block LpxC, a zinc-containing enzyme found in bacteria.

 Forge’s goal was to raise the funds by the end of 2016.
-CEO Zachary Zimmerman attributes the delay to two developments that prompted a shift in the firm’s fundraising strategy.
+CEO Zachary Zimmerman attributes the delay to two developments.

-The first was the creation in July 2016 of the Combating Antibiotic Resistant Bacteria Accelerator (CARB-X), a public-private partnership that is providing sizable grants to companies developing novel antibacterials.
-Forge pursued funding through the program and recently received the largest of CARB-X’s first awards—$4.8 million over 15 months and potentially $4 million more as its project progresses.
+The first was the creation in July 2016 of the Combating Antibiotic Resistant Bacteria Accelerator (CARB-X), a public-private partnership that is providing grants to companies developing novel antibacterials.
+Forge recently received the largest of CARB-X’s first awards—$4.8 million over 15 months and potentially $4.0 million more as its project progresses.

-And in December, Forge formed an alliance with Evotec, a contract research firm, to move its LpxC inhibitors through lead optimization and development.
+And in December, Forge formed an alliance with Evotec, a contract research firm, to move its LpxC inhibitors through lead optimization.

 Join the conversation